Moldavian Soviet Socialist Republic: Demographics

 In the aftermath of World War II, many Russians and Ukrainians, along with a smaller number of other ethnic groups, migrated from the rest of the USSR to Moldavia in order to help rebuild the heavily war-damaged economy.
 They were mostly factory and construction workers who settled in major urban areas, as well as military personnel stationed in the region.
 From a socio-economic point of view, this group was quite diverse: in addition to industrial and construction workers, as well as retired officers and soldiers of the Soviet army, it also included engineers, technicians, a handful of scientists, but mostly unqualified workers.

 Access of native Bessarabians to positions in administration and economy was limited, as they were considered untrustworthy.
 The first local to become minister in the Moldavian SSR was only in the 1960s as minister of health.
 The antagonism between "natives", and "newcomers" persisted until the dissolution of the Soviet Union and was clear during the anti-Soviet and anti-Communist events from 1988 to 1992.
 The immigration affected mostly the cities of Bessarabia, Northern Bukovina, as well as the countryside of Budjak where the Bessarabia Germans previously were, but also the cities of Transnistria.
 All of these saw the proportion of ethnic Moldavians slowly drop throughout the Soviet rule.

 Legacy

 The widespread nostalgia for the Soviet Union influences electoral choice in the Republic of Moldova.
 According to a 2017 survey conducted by the Pew Research Center, nostalgia for the USSR is common with 70% of Moldovans stating that the dissolution of the Soviet Union in 1991 was a bad thing for their country.
-In the region of Gagauzia, the main street of Etulia is named after Vladimir Lenin whereas a statue of Karl Marx is still preserved in front of the village hall.
+In the region of Gagauzia, the main street of Etulia is named after Vladimir Lenin and a statue of Karl Marx is still preserved in front of the village hall.